ECAP Blog-Texas Teacher Certification Information

 This presents an opportunity for soon-to-be teachers to fulfill a district’s need while taking advantage of the benefits that come with teaching in a high-demand subject.
 In fact, Texas teachers may be eligible for loan forgiveness if they teach a subject matter designated as having a teacher shortage.

-According to the Texas Education Agency, the 2019-2020 designated teacher shortage areas for the state, at the elementary level, included:
+According to the Texas Education Agency, the 2025-2026 designated teacher shortage areas for the state, at the elementary level, include:

 • Bilingual/English as a Second Language